tojozefi/azurebatch/datasharding/README.md

 # Data sharding to multiple blob storage accounts
-This repository contains a recipe and scripts for massive data upload to multiple blob storage accounts with data sharding.
+This repository contains scripts and templates for massive data upload to multiple blob storage accounts with data sharding.
 It's an example implementation of [official guidance](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-performance-checklist#upload-many-blobs-quickly) for quick upload of massive amount of data to blob storage, utilizing [Azure Batch service](https://azure.microsoft.com/en-us/services/batch/) for parallel data upload with [azcopy](https://aka.ms/azcopy) utility to multiple blob storage accounts - for maximizing ingress throughput.

 You may find it useful if: